shichiro-nakahara/docs/docs/how-natanetwork-works/privacy-sets.md

 Now consider the inverse: a large number of addresses deposit, and a large number (but not the same!) addresses withdraw.
 Now we’d have a very hard time associating one wallet with another.

 Critically, any transaction graph analysis on Polygon may be able to associate those accounts and therefore collapse many addresses.
-Depositing to PolyAztec and withdrawing to an address already associated with the depository address is akin to withdrawing to the same address.
+Depositing to Nata Network and withdrawing to an address already associated with the depository address is akin to withdrawing to the same address.
 That’s why withdrawals should only happen to untouched or otherwise unaffiliated wallets.

 ## Hygiene takeaways: